 People can also reduce their risk by quitting smoking to improve their lung health and wearing a face mask if they are using chemicals in the workplace.
 Regular exercise that raises the heart rate can help strengthen the lungs.

 Ways to prevent the spread of pneumonia include washing the hands, covering the mouth when coughing or sneezing, and throwing tissues away straight after using them.

 Older adults can consider getting the pneumonia vaccine to protect them from the illness.
-The Centers for Disease Control and Prevention (CDC) recommend that children under 2 years of age and adults aged 65 and over get the vaccine.
+The

 Diagnosis can be difficult, as bronchitis and pneumonia have very similar symptoms.
 It may not be possible to tell whether a person: